ar-io/ar-io-sdk/README.md

-# node-sdk-template
+# ar-io/sdk

-This is the home of [INSERT SDK NAME] SDK.
-This SDK provides functionality for [SHORT DESCRIPTION HERE] available for both NodeJS and Web environments.
+This is the home of ar.io SDK.
+This SDK provides functionality for interacting with the ArNS and ar.io ecosystem.
+It is available for both NodeJS and Web environments.

 ## Table of Contents